Patti H. Clayton, PhD

 Senior Scholar, Center for Service and Learning, Indiana University – Purdue University Indianapolis (IUPUI)

-Visiting Scholar, Institute for Community and Economic Development, University of North Carolina at Greensboro (UNCG)
+SENIOR Scholar, Institute for Community and Economic ENGAGEMENT, University of North Carolina at Greensboro (UNCG)

 A North Carolina native, I live in Cary, NC with my husband Kevin and our feline family.
 I read everything I can get my hands on by Parker Palmer (Let Your Life Speak is a constant companion) and Diana Gabaldon (historical fiction), enjoy spending time in the mountains (any mountains, but especially southwest Virginia), fell in love with Zion and Denali National Parks on our first visits, and am a lifelong fan of Star Trek and John Denver.

+I co-developed with students, faculty, and staff a leading critical reflection and assessment model (the DEAL Model), models for student leadership in service-learning, and a variety of professional development and curriculum development processes related to community-campus engagement.
+With other practitioner-scholars and thought leaders around the country I co-developed the SOFAR partnership model, the TRES protocol for assessing partnership quality, the DPI Model for Institutional Transformation, and work on Democratically Engaged Assessment (DEA).
 My student and faculty colleagues and I co-produced an instructors’ guide and a student tutorial -- Learning through Critical Reflection -- as well as a faculty resource guide on instructional design for integrated service-learning.
-I co-edited (with Bringle and Hatcher) the 2-volume set Research on Service Learning: Conceptual Frameworks and Assessment (Stylus, 2013), have co-authored over 40 book chapters and articles in the past ten years, and have co-facilitated over 175 conference sessions, many of them with undergraduate or graduate students.
+I co-edited (with Bringle and Hatcher) the 2-volume set Research on Service Learning: Conceptual Frameworks and Assessment (Stylus, 2013), have co-authored over 70 publications, and have co-facilitated over 200 conference sessions, many of them with undergraduate or graduate students.
+I am learning to write blog posts (see http://www.centerforengagedlearning.org/an-introduction-to-service-learning-and-community-engagement-as-co-inquiry/)!

 I formerly served as founding Director of the Center for Excellence in Curricular Engagement at NC State University and as a Faculty Fellow with National Campus Compact’s Project on Integrating Service with Academic Study.
 I have integrated service-learning into all of my own courses since 1999, ranging from “environmental ethics” to “leadership” to “contemporary science, technology, and human values.”
 In all aspects of my work I seek to support intellectual, personal, and civic development through co-creating mentoring communities grounded in reflective practice, leadership, and scholarship.
 Beyond community-engaged teaching, learning, and scholarship, my academic interests include environmental philosophy and environmental studies, leadership development, and the history and philosophy of science.
 I earned my Ph.D.
 (1995) and M.S.
 (1992) from the Curriculum in Ecology at UNC-Chapel Hill.